 If you do want to try breeding the zebra nerite snails by yourself, the water salinity level needs to be around 1.007 and the temperature needs to be around 79 degrees Fahrenheit or 27 degrees Celsius.
 Furthermore, the best chances of nerite snail breeding are if you keep them in a tank with only other nerite snails and keep them separate from any other animals.

 All of that being said, since these snails will not reproduce in fresh water they are a prime choice for many because they won’t overpopulate and take over a tank.
+(If you want some other options, here is a good guide on the other types of aquarium snails).

 As long as you keep all of the above factors in mind you should have no problem keeping your zebra nerite snails alive.
 They are fairly easy to take care of, they get along well with others, and best of all, they help reduce algae levels in the water.
 Breeding nerite snails is very tricky but if you are really able to replicate the perfect coniditons then it is possible but may take a few attempts.